MeltwaterArchive/datasift-ruby/README.md

 Contributions are always welcome and appreciated

 1. Fork on GitHub
-2. Create a feature branch (we use [Gitflow](http://datasift.github.io/gitflow/IntroducingGitFlow.html) for branching)
+2. Create a feature branch (we use [Gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) for branching)
-3. Commit your changes with tests
+3. Commit your changes with tests.
+Please try not to break backwards-compatibility :)
-	* New feature?
-Send a pull request against the develop branch.
-	* Bug fix?
-Send a pull request against the master branch.
-	* Please don't break backwards-compatibility :)

 License
 -------
-All code contained in this repository is Copyright 2011-2015 MediaSift Ltd.

 This code is released under the BSD license.
-Please see the [LICENSE](https://github.com/datasift/datasift-ruby/blob/master/LICENSE) file for more details.
+Please see the [LICENSE](LICENSE) file for details.